wp-plugins/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.3 =
+* Bug fix, to prevent the widget failing when processing a Tumblr photo post that contains no caption.
+* Moved the widget script loading into the footer.

 = 0.2.2 =
 * Added the option to adjust the width of the player in audio posts to match